worker109/Whipper-Snipper/README.md

 ![01-ws_service_example](https://user-images.githubusercontent.com/77418705/126892419-27be543c-e204-4a6f-863c-3fe5758a2e6b.png)

-## 2. Application that use specific hardware
+## 2. Applications that use specific hardware

 You may have a hardware device that's only needed for some applications.